bryce-seefieldt/btp610/Assignments/A2/A2_instructions.md

 ### Screen 1: Place an Order
 - Display an ordering screen.
 The user uses this screen to enter details about their order.
 - The ordering screen must display:

-    1a.
-Item name
+1.1 Item name

-    1b.
-Item price
+1.2 Item price

-    1c.
-Item photo
+1.3 Item photo

-    1d.
-Form field to enter the quantity the user wants to purchase 1e. <Switch> form fields to enable user to choose from 2 different add ons.
+1.4 Form field to enter the quantity the user wants to purchase

+1.5 `<Switch>` form fields to enable user to choose from 2 different add ons.
 For example:

 - Include utensils
 - Delivery

-        1e.1 You may choose any 2 add-ons that make sense for your restaurant item.
+    1.5.1 You may choose any 2 add-ons that make sense for your restaurant item.
 For example, if you are selling bubble tea, then “including utensils” would not make sense; but an “upsize to large size” would.

-        1e.2 If the user selects an add-on, an extra charge is added to the pre-tax cost of the order.
+    1.5.2 If the user selects an add-on, an extra charge is added to the pre-tax cost of the order.
 For example, suppose delivery costs an additional 10.00 per order.
 If the user selects “delivery’, the app should add $10.00 to the order subtotal.

-        1e.3 You should display the price of each add-on.
+    1.5.3 You should display the price of each add-on.
 Ensure you use different amounts for each add on.

-    1f.
-A button to submit the order
+1.6 A button to submit the order

-    1g.
-A button to clear the order (pressing this button resets all form fields to their default values)
+1.7 A button to clear the order (pressing this button resets all form fields to their default values)

 #### Submitting an order
 - When the user submits the order, send the order details and navigate the user to the Receipt Screen.